AlexanderHMagno/music-python/README.md

 ```

-# General Example can be found on main.py
+# General Example of how to use both classes can be found on main.py

 ```